ObertoIsOBS/discord-oauth-application/README.md

   - `npm i -g nodemon`
 - Run the program
 `nodemon index.js` *You can also use managers like pm2 of course.*

+## Having Issues?
+Chat with us on [our support server](https://discord.gg/uqWujj8) or submit an issue on this repo.